Archdog486/StableDiffusion-Grasshopper/docs/installation/INSTALL_WINDOWS.md

     This will create StableDiffusion-Grasshopper folder where you will follow the rest of the steps.

 5. Enter the newly-created StableDiffusion-Grasshopper folder.
-From this step forward make sure that you are working in the StableDiffusion-Grasshopper/stable-diffusion directory!
+From this step forward make sure that you are working in the StableDiffusion-Grasshopper\stable-diffusion directory!

     ```batch
-    cd StableDiffusion-Grasshopper/stable-diffusion
+    cd C:\path\toStableDiffusion-Grasshopper\stable-diffusion
     ```

 6. Run the following two commands: